polkadot-developers/substrate-developer-hub.github.io/docs/development/module/fees.md

     expressed via
     [`FeeMultiplierUpdate`](/rustdocs/master/srml_transaction_payment/trait.Trait.html#associatedtype.FeeMultiplierUpdate).

-`NextFeeMultiplier` has the type `Fixed64`, which can represent a fixed point number with a billion points accuracy.
+`NextFeeMultiplier` has the type `Fixed64`, which can represent a fixed point number.
 So, given the final fee formula above, the final version would be:

 ```
 fee =